AlvinCap/FP_434/README.md

 # Final Project -- BE434

 # INTRODUCTION:
-# Create a python program called Seasons; that will allow the user to input a picture text file and make a judgement on whether the season is spring/summer, fall, winter based on color distrbutions.
+# Create a python program called Seasons; that will allow the user to input a picture text file and make a judgement on whether the season is spring/summer, fall, winter based on color levels.

-# Application Examples:
+# EXAMPLES:
 # Weather Station building software to filter and feed the photo stream of user uploaded content by seasons.
 # Private Company running data anlysis on photo dumps to draw links and parallels between associated seasons and photo content.

-# Parameters for the program include:
+# PROGRAM ARGUEMENTS:
 # -p: --picture: picture text file that the user must provide for the program to run; no default
 # -o: --output: output text file that contains the response to the season inqury, is optional and can be ommitted by user.
 Text then displays in command line terminal.